The best cafés in Paris - Citimarks

 First Class Café

-In first-class cafés, the dining rooms are arranged with great elegance, even splendor.
-Pilasters of marble, arranged to produce an effect, and other ornaments are reflected by large mirrors arranged tastefully around the room.
+In first-class cafés, the dining rooms are adorned with great elegance, even splendor.
+Marble pilasters, strategically arranged for effect, and other ornaments reflect in large mirrors tastefully positioned around the room.

 Donald Grant Mitchell,